okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 The following table shows us some useful information about the multiple linear regression model - the `R-squared`, the `Adjusted R-squared`, `P` values and more.

+The lower the `P` value in this case, the more important.

 ```python
 # Backward Elimination Preparation
 import statsmodels.formula.api as sm